pfheatwole/thesis/source/paraglider_components.rst

 Brakes
 ^^^^^^

-..
-The brakes induce the deflection distances `delta_d`, which the ParagliderWing can use to compute the deflection angles `delta_f`

 A parafoil canopy can be manipulated by pulling on any of its many suspension lines, but two of the lines in particular are dedicated to slowing the wing or controlling its turning motion.
-Known as the *brakes* or *toggles*, these controls induce downward trailing edge deflections along each half of the canopy, increasing drag on that side of the wing.
+Known as the *brakes* or *toggles*, these controls induce downward trailing edge deflections (see :numref:`airfoil_deflected_arc`) along each half of the canopy, increasing drag on that side of the wing.
 Symmetric deflections slow the wing down, and asymmetric deflections cause the wing to turn.

 .. figure:: figures/paraglider/geometry/Wikimedia_Paragliding.jpg